DylanLawless/switzerlandomics.github.io/README.md

 # Clone using the correct Host as per config.
 # As shown at the end of this page, you may need to clone with submodules.
 # You can do by add the "--recursive" flag.
-git clone --recursive git@swisspedhealth.github.com:swisspedhealth/swisspedhealth.github.io.git
+git clone --recursive git@github.com:DylanLawless/switzerlandomics.github.io.git

 # Set the local user here (instead of global, i.e. /Users/user/.gitconfig)
 cd "the clone repo dir"
 git config user.email personemail@addess.com
-git config user.name swisspedhealth
+git config user.name switzerlandomics

 # Clone using the correct Host as per config
-git clone git@swisspedhealth.github.com:swisspedhealth/swisspedhealth.github.io.git
+git clone git@github.com:DylanLawless/switzerlandomics.github.io.git

 cd "the clone repo dir"
 git config user.email someotheremail@address.com